 Internal Audit is an integral part of the ongoing monitoring of the Bank's system of internal controls.
-The Internal Audit Group is an independent function and the Head of Internal Audit reports directly to the Managing Director and Chief Executive Officer, and also has reporting lines to the Chairperson of the Board Audit Committee and Head International Audit, ICICI Bank Limited.
-The Bank has put in place a risk based internal audit coverage to verify that operating policies and procedures are implemented as intended and are functioning effectively.
+The Internal Audit Group is an independent function and the Head of Internal Audit reports to the Chairperson of the Board Audit

+Committee and Head International Audit, ICICI Bank Limited, and also has reporting lines to the Managing Director and Chief Executive Officer.
+The Bank has put in place a risk based internal audit plan to verify that operating policies and procedures are implemented as intended and are functioning effectively.
 Internal Audit also evaluates whether the framework including the associated governance processes meets the Bank's needs and regulatory expectations/requirements.